 While you wait for your new air lounger to arrive…

 You never know when you’ll need to make a break for it.
-Choose a Diving Board or Camera Belt Clips and fill it with all the gear you need to survive away from home.
+Choose a Diving Board or Camera Belt Clips and fill it with all the awesome gear on Gi gadgets you need to survive away from home.